Islandora/documentation/docs/user-documentation/glossary.md

 Acronym for "galleries, libraries, archives, and museums".

 ## IIIF
 The [International Image Interoperability Framework](https://iiif.io/).
-A set of open standards that help archives, libraries, and museums make the most of their digitized collections with deep zoom, annotation capabilities, and more, and also the community of users and developers that suport the framework.
+A set of open standards that help archives, libraries, and museums make the most of their digitized collections with deep zoom, annotation capabilities, and more, and also the community of users and developers that support the framework.

 ## Ingest
 To ingest an object is to add an entry for it in Islandora.
 This can be done through the [Drupal](#drupal) graphical user interface or one of the Drupal [APIs](#api) ([REST](https://www.drupal.org/docs/drupal-apis/restful-web-services-api/restful-web-services-api-overview), [Migrate API](https://www.drupal.org/docs/drupal-apis/migrate-api/migrate-api-overview)).
 The third-party contributed software [Islandora Workbench](https://github.com/mjordan/islandora_workbench) uses the Drupal REST API for convenient bulk ingest.